risonakamo/album-renamer/design/album renamer.md

 - selection order numbers

 # things to decide
-- what to do if dragged an item that was not selected while a selection is going on
+- ~~what to do if dragged an item that was not selected while a selection is going on~~
+    - currently set to allow single item dragging, if item is not selected
-- should it allow dragging onto itself? or should that just cancel the operation so nothing happens?
+- ~~should it allow dragging onto itself? or should that just cancel the operation so nothing happens?~~
+    - currently will do nothing if dragged into itself
+- maybe in the future disallow dragging into a selected item. possibly a rare use case, just have to see how it is used